Kyrgyzstan

-Kyrgyzstan or the Kyrgyz Republic is a landlocked country in Central Asia.
-Kyrgyzstan is bordered by Kazakhstan to the north, Uzbekistan to the west, Tajikistan to the south, and the People's Republic of China to the east.
-Its capital and largest city is Bishkek.

-Ethnic Kyrgyz make up the majority of the country's 6.6 million people, followed by significant minorities of Uzbeks and Russians.
-The Kyrgyz language is closely related to other Turkic languages.
+Kyrgyzstan, officially the Kyrgyz Republic, is a landlocked country in Central Asia, lying in the Tian Shan and Pamir mountain ranges.
+It is bordered by Kazakhstan to the north, Uzbekistan to the west, Tajikistan to the south, and China to the east and southeast.
+Bishkek is the capital and largest city.
+Ethnic Kyrgyz make up the majority of the country's over 7 million people, followed by significant minorities of Uzbeks and Russians.

 Kyrgyzstan's history spans a variety of cultures and empires.
 Although geographically isolated by its highly mountainous terrain, Kyrgyzstan has been at the crossroads of several great civilizations as part of the Silk Road along with other commercial routes.
 Inhabited by a succession of tribes and clans, Kyrgyzstan has periodically fallen under larger domination, for example the Turkic nomads, who trace their ancestry to many Turkic states.
-It was first established as the Yenisei Kyrgyz Khaganate later in the 13th century.
-Kyrgyzstan was conquered by the Mongols; it regained independence, but was later invaded by Dzungar Khanate.
+It was first established as the Yenisei Kyrgyz Khanate.
+Later, in the 13th century, Kyrgyzstan was conquered by the Mongol Empire and under several Mongol dynasties; it regained independence, but was later invaded by the Dzungar Khanate.
 After the fall of Dzhungars, Kyrgyz and Kipchaks were an integral part of Kokand Khanate.

 In 1876, Kyrgyzstan became part of the Russian Empire, and in 1936, the Kirghiz Soviet Socialist Republic was formed to become a constituent republic of the Soviet Union.
 Following Mikhail Gorbachev's democratic reforms in the USSR, in 1990 pro-independence candidate Askar Akayev was elected president.
-On 31 August 1991, Kyrgyzstan declared independence from Moscow and a democratic government was established.
+On 31 August 1991, Kyrgyzstan declared independence from the USSR and a democratic government was established.
 Kyrgyzstan attained sovereignty as a nation state after the breakup of the Soviet Union in 1991.